-The Fund was established by Regulations under the Primary Industry Funding Schemes Act 1998 on 21 February 2008.
+The Fund was established by Regulations under the Primary Industry Funding Schemes Act 1998.

 The primary purposes of the Fund are to:

 - promote the Clare Valley wine industry

 - undertake research and development

 - encourage communication and cooperation between participants in the Clare Valley wine industry.